-9. The thesis in its final approved form, including necessary revisions identified in the final oral exam, must be in the Office of Graduate Education no later than one week before the end of the quarter (the ninth week of the quarter).
+The thesis in its final approved form, including necessary revisions identified in the final oral exam, must be in the Office of Graduate Education no later than one week before the end of the quarter (the ninth week of the quarter).

 The Office of Graduate Education at the University establishes various deadlines for graduation at the end of a particular academic quarter.
 The student must be aware of these deadlines.
 In any event, the thesis must be filed with the Office of Graduate Education no later than five years from the time a student has started the master's program.
 NO EXTENSIONS WILL BE GRANTED BY THE GEOGRAPHY DEPARTMENT.
+See the "Office of Graduate Education and Graduate Bulletin" section near the end of this Handbook.